PratikPaudel/OrchestrateAI/README.md

 - The power of giving LLMs tools to overcome their inherent limitations.
 - The critical importance of state management in complex AI tasks.
 - How to design systems that are not just autonomous but also controllable and collaborative.

-This project represents my current understanding and ability to build the next generation of AI applications.
-I'm excited to continue exploring this space and welcome any feedback or questions!